 Most color printers are suitable for printing photographs.
 You just need to buy photo paper for the best results.
 Some photo printers even allow you to directly connect your own digital camera, as long as it’s compatible with the machine.

-HP-brand printers are great for printing graphic-heavy PDF documents.
+HP-brand printers are great for printing graphics-heavy PDF documents.
 For glossy prints, HP models are just as capable as other brands.
 However, users should expect their photos to print with a slightly warmer tone.

 While most printers can connect to your computer or laptop via USB, many also have wireless capabilities.
 Connecting to your printer via WiFi means you don’t need to house it on your desk.
 In many cases, it also means you can connect various home or work computers to a single printer.

 If you have an Apple OS, you may be interested in an AirPrint-enabled printer from HP.
 You can print from an iPad or other Apple device wirelessly with AirPrint.